 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-To celebrate The Great British Walk annual walking festival, we revealed the top 10 secret trails that can only be accessed by foot.
+Here are our top 10 secret trails that can only be accessed by foot.

 The top ten secret discovery walks are available as individual downloadable PDFs.